jolneetanky/concurrent-web-server/README.md

 From the results, it's clear how having too little threads to service requests leads to high latency, but having too many past a certain pointleads to deminishing returns as high contention for a bounded queue leads to greater overhead.
 It shows how tweaking parameters is just as important as the system's design.

-Latency aside, w see how throughput is much higher with multiple threads handling our workload - it improves by a factor of 2!
+Latency aside, we see how throughput is much higher with multiple threads handling our workload - it improves by a factor of 2!

 ## 4) Future Improvements